cheshyre/nn-srg/README.md

-# nn_srg
+# nn-srg

 Similarity Renormalization Group (SRG) evolution for nucleon-nucleon interactions in momentum space.

 ## Overview

-`nn_srg` provides tools for loading, manipulating, and evolving nucleon-nucleon potentials using the Similarity Renormalization Group method.
+`nn-srg` provides tools for loading, manipulating, and evolving nucleon-nucleon potentials using the Similarity Renormalization Group method.
 The package handles both uncoupled and coupled-channel potentials with support for standard momentum-space representations.

 **Key Features:**
 - Load nucleon-nucleon potentials (AV18, EM500) in partial wave channels